Geerodge/georgemc.co.uk/src/guides/website-checklist.md

 You need to communicate clearly why they should do business with you.

-I will go over the main areas of a basic website and give you quick checklist for each section.
+I will go over the main sections of a website and give you checklist for each section.

+This will help you identify how your website is losing customers.

-If you do these checks, I'm confident you'll see an increase in sales or conversions.
+If you do these quick checks and make the changes, I'm confident you'll see an increase in sales and/or conversions.

 ### Contents